 - Sales & Marketing Executive

 - Public Relations Manager

 - Social Media Manager

 - Video Producer & Content Creator

 Enrollment in online higher education courses continues to grow.
-According to a survey by the Babson Survey Research Group, more than 31 percent of all higher education students in 2016 took at least one distance education course, and distance education enrollment increased 5.6 percent in 2016 compared with the year before.
-With this rise in popularity, a number of colleges and universities offer high-quality bachelors in communication degrees.
+According to the latest data by the NCES, roughly 30 percent of all online bachelor education students in 2020 took at least one distance education course.
+With this rise in online college popularity (in part because of the recent pandemic), a number of colleges and universities offer high-quality bachelor’s in communication degrees.
 If you are considering enrolling in an online bachelor's program, be sure to keep the following considerations in mind when researching schools and programs:

 Another important factor for many students is the program cost.
-According to the National Center for Education Statistics, the average cost of undergraduate education in the U.S was estimated to be $16,757 at public institutions, $43,065 at private non-profit institutions and $23,775 at private for-profit institutions during the 2015-2016 academic year.
-Obviously, tuition cost can vary widely from school to school.
-In addition to school type, other factors that can influence program cost are a school's geographic location, reputation, a student's residence status, and whether a student takes online courses.
+According to the National Center for Education Statistics, the average cost of undergraduate education in the U.S. was estimated to be $16,757 at public institutions, $43,065 at private non-profit institutions, and $23,775 at private for-profit institutions during the 2015-2016 academic year.
+Obviously, tuition costs can vary widely from school to school.
+In addition to school type, other factors that can influence program costs are a school's geographic location, reputation, a student's residency status, and whether a student takes online courses.
 In some cases, earning your bachelor's degree online can be more cost-effective than a traditional on-campus program, particularly when you factor in the cost savings on housing and commuting to campus.

 Admissions requirements for online bachelor's in communication programs are the same as their on-campus counterparts, which include: